-A Cub Cadet Lawn Mower may start then die when it is unable to regulate the air to fuel mixture required by the engine to form a combustion.
-This could be caused by a dirty carburetor, bad fuel, plugged air filter, broken fuel pump, plugged fan or other components that can restrict fuel or air flow.
+A Cub Cadet Lawn Mower may start and then die when it is unable to regulate the air-to-fuel mixture required by the engine to form a combustion.
+This could be caused by a dirty carburetor, bad fuel, plugged air filter, broken fuel pump, plugged fan, or other components that can restrict fuel or airflow.

 There are some easy repairs that can fix the issue of your lawn mower shutting off.
 You may be able to fix the mower yourself.

 I’ll share common problems that can cause your mower to shut off and how you can complete the repairs to save you time and money.
 I’ll also let you know when it is time to take your mower to a professional mechanic for repair.

 This post may include affiliate links.
 Purchases made through these links may provide a commission for us, at no extra cost to you.
 As an Amazon Associate, we earn from qualifying purchases.